build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 The first part of the example sets up basic web servers by deploying the first set of resources:

-* The DynamoDB table used as a recommendation service.
+* The DynamoDB table that is used as a recommendation service.
 The table is populated with a few initial values.
-* An AWS Identity and Access Management (IAM) policy, role, and instance profile that grants permission to each instance to access the DynamoDB recommendations table and Systems Manager parameters.
+* An AWS Identity and Access Management (IAM) policy, role, and instance profile that grants permission to each Amazon EC2 instance so that it can access the DynamoDB recommendations table and Systems Manager parameters.
 * An Amazon EC2 launch template that specifies how instances are started.
 The launch template includes a startup Bash script that installs Python packages and starts a Python web server.
 * An Auto Scaling group that is configured to ensure that you have three running instances in three Availability Zones.

-After this first deployment, you have three instances, each acting as a web server.
+After this deployment phase, you have three instances, each acting as a web server.
 Each instance listens for HTTP requests on port 80 and responds with recommendations from the DynamoDB table.

 ```bash